MetPX/sarracenia/doc/dd_post.7.rst

 select from the many possibilities a small subset of methods are general and easily understood, in order to maximize potential for interoperability.

+Specifying the use of a protocol alone may be insufficient to provide enough information for data exchange and interoperability.
+For example when exchanging data via FTP, a number of choices need to be made above and beyond the protocol.

+        - authenticated or anonymous use?
+        - how to signal that a file transfer has completed (permission bits? suffix? prefix?)
+        - naming convention.
+        - text or binary transfer.

+Agreed conventions above and beyond simply FTP (IETF RFC 959) are needed.
 Similar to the use of FTP alone as a transfer protocol is insufficient to specify a complete data transfer procedure, use of AMQP, without more information, is incomplete.
+The intent of the conventions layered on top of AMQP is to be a minimum amount to achieve meaningful data exchange.

 AMQP 1.0 standardizes the on the wire protocol, but leaves out many features of broker interaction.
 As the use of brokers is key to sarracenia´s use of, was a fundamental element of earlier standards,